 Thakor introduces color by incessantly splattering finely composed brush loads of paint onto his carefully chosen ground resulting in a build-up of rich, dense and mellifluous colors deftly orchestrated in esthetically pleasing geometric and organic shapes.

 His multifarious palette ranges from deep oranges, cobalt blues, violet, cadmium reds, zinc whites and varying shades of electric purple.
-In his large-scale canvasses, the immensely gifted Indian born African contemporary artist applies his paint not just to the front of his panels, but also to the sides, which are often extended with wood slats, filling down the corners so that they appear rounded.
+In his large-scale canvasses, the immensely gifted Indian born contemporary artist applies his paint not just to the front of his panels, but also to the sides, which are often extended with wood slats, filling down the corners so that they appear rounded.

 The tension in Thakor’s paintings, created by overlapping and interacting areas of flat color with amorphous or geometric shapes evokes memories of the 1950’s color field painting movement.
 However, unlike the work of Mark Rothko, Kenneth Noland, Paul Jenkins, Norman Lewis and Clyfford Still, American painters considered “masters of color field painting,” Thakor does not fully embrace the movement’s principle of “emphasizing the flatness of the surface.”
-Instead, he creates a three-dimensional illusion in most of his distinguished pieces as well as refer to objects in the natural world, thereby revealing his emotional state of mind, a keen sensitivity to African cultural aesthetics.
+Instead, he creates a three-dimensional illusion in most of his distinguished pieces as well as refers to objects in the natural world, thereby revealing his emotional state of mind, a keen sensitivity to African cultural aesthetics.

-creating an air brushed illusion
+• creating an airbrushed illusion

 • treating his surface as a field of vision

-The curved and angular forms, monochromatic and brightly colored paintings of the Indian born and one of Africa’s foremost contemporary artist conjures memories of the work of another Indian Born British artist, the sculptor Anish Kapoor.
+As one stands close to his pictures, his colors extend beyond your peripheral vision, “like one is looking into a lake or an ocean, and instantaneously, you feel the sensation of the colors and comprehend the essence of the key elements shrouded in the piece.”
+The curved and angular forms, monochromatic and brightly colored paintings of the Indian born and one of this world’s foremost contemporary artist conjures memories of the work of another Indian Born British artist, the sculptor Anish Kapoor.